pananton/busrpc-spec/busrpc.md

 * `<result-endpoint-prefix>` is a bus-dependent subtopic, whose words usually provide information, necessary to demultiplex responses and bind them to the original requests (for example, in NATS specialization `<result-endpoint-prefix>` is defined as `_INBOX.<connection-id>.<request-id>`, where `<connection-id>` is a unique connection identifier and `<request-id>` is a request identifier, which is unique for the connection)
 * `<call-endpoint>` is an exact copy of the call endpoint used for the request; it's components are used by the framework [test clients](README.md#clients) to effectively catch only necessary responses when observing the system message flow

+Note, that result endpoint is not defined for one-way methods.

 Some message bus topic formats, commonly used for subscribing for method calls, are also mapped to a named endpoints to establish common terminology.
 This mapping is provided in the following table.

 | Topic                                                                                          | Endpoint  | Description                                       |